aesco1/Ontology-Generation/README.md

   - development: Integration branch
   - feature/*: Individual feature branches
   - hotfix/*: Emergency fixes
-- When making changes, update both the Linux and Windows versions of the code
-- Test your changes on both platforms before submitting a pull request
 - Follow the existing code style and documentation practices

 ## Team Structure